rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 and the local disbursing authorities at my institute.
 Funding agencies have the usual problems at lower-level of the bureaucratic hierarchy.
 Luckily, all the higher officials I met had helped sort out the problem as quickly as possible.
 However, older IITs have an added advantage that probably is not available to newer institutions.
-Even then, having a foreign research grant is more straightforward to handle, though the local purchase and account department may meddle a bit.
+Even then, having a foreign research grant is more straightforward to handle, though the local purchase and account departments may meddle a bit.
 In summary, the low-level corruption hurts us more than the high-level corruption.

 The most irritant for a research scholar is interpersonal relationships with supervisors and colleagues under the same supervisor/or department.
 Most supervisors, even in India's leading institutions, treat a research scholar as a personal assistant and a helping hand.
 In one of my old posts, I